Misconduct linked to disability — new case law

 It is enough to give even the most seasoned HR practitioner sleepless nights: an employee facing a disciplinary charge alleges that their behaviour was in some way caused by, or related to, their disability.
 Deciding when it is ‘safe’ or fair to proceed can be a difficult judgement call.
-First of all, it can be tricky to decide whether an employee’s behaviour is in fact linked to their disability.
+Firstly, it can be tricky to decide whether an employee’s behaviour is in fact linked to their disability.
 How close must the connection be?

 The EAT grappled with this question in the case of Risby v London Borough of Waltham Forest.
-The Claimant in the case was dismissed for misconduct after losing his temper following his employer’s decision to move a training course to a venue inaccessible to him as a wheelchair user.
+The claimant in the case was dismissed for misconduct after losing his temper following his employer’s decision to move a training course to a venue inaccessible to him as a wheelchair user.

 The EAT held that there need only be a ‘loose causal link’ between an employee’s conduct and their disability to give rise to a claim of disability discrimination.
 But what does the decision mean for HR practitioners seeking to balance individual rights with the consistent application of disciplinary rules?

-The Claimant was very angry and upset about this.
+The claimant was very angry and upset about this.
 He lost his temper and shouted at a junior colleague, using offensive and overtly racist language and causing her distress.
-The Claimant was suspended and, following a disciplinary investigation, was dismissed for this outburst.
+The claimant was suspended and, following a disciplinary investigation, was dismissed for this outburst.
 He brought claims of unfair dismissal and disability discrimination.

 Section 15(1) of the Equality Act 2010 states that disability discrimination can occur when an employer treats an employee ‘unfavourably because of something arising in consequence’ of the employee’s disability.

-The Tribunal that first heard the case held that the Claimant’s outburst had been caused by his short temper, which was a ‘personality trait’ and not related to his disability.
-It therefore rejected his disability discrimination claim.
+The Tribunal that first heard the case held that the claimant’s outburst had been caused by his short temper, which was a ‘personality trait’ and not related to his disability.
+It, therefore, rejected his disability discrimination claim.

 However, when this decision was appealed, the EAT took a different approach.
-It held that, had the Claimant not been a wheelchair user he would not have been angered by the decision to relocate the workshop to an inaccessible venue.
+It held that, had the claimant not been a wheelchair user he would not have been angered by the decision to relocate the workshop to an inaccessible venue.
 It concluded that “his misconduct was a product of indignation caused by that decision” and that “his disability was an effective cause of that indignation and so of his conduct”.
 His disability was an ‘effective cause’ of his outburst.
 It did not matter that his fiery temper (unrelated to his physical disability) had also caused it.

 This had a ‘knock on’ effect on the claim for unfair dismissal, as the original ET had suggested in its Judgment that, if a link was established between disability and conduct, a lesser sanction such as a final written warning might have been appropriate.
-As a result the EAT sent the case back for an Employment Tribunal to re-hear.
+As a result, the EAT sent the case back for an Employment Tribunal to re-hear.